v-julia/alignment_of_orfs/README.md

 Sequences which lengths are beyond or above defined threshold wll not be included in ouput-file.

-Saves output file in the directory of input file.
+Saves output file to the directory of input file.

 If *country_map.csv* with countries' abbreviations is in the local directory, sequence names will contain abbreviations rather than full countries names.